tranchess/contract-core/spec/README_FUND.md

 /// @notice Settle the current trading day.
 Settlement includes the following changes
 ///         to the fund.
 ///
 ///         1.
-Transfer management fee of the day to the governance address.
+Transfer protocol fee of the day to the governance address.
 ///         2.
 Settle all pending creations and redemptions from all primary markets.
 ///         3.
 Calculate NAV of the day and trigger conversion if necessary.
 ///         4.
 Capture new interest rate for Share A.